Skip to main content

 9 Unique Souvenirs To Bring Home From Florence

-1. Leather—from bags to boots
+1. Leather from bags to boots

 Browse Florence’s markets and boutiques for high-quality leather goods.

 Florence and leather go hand-in-hand.
 This Tuscan city has been famous for its fine pelle since the Middle Ages, when it was thick with craftsmen making everything from shoes and accessories to decorated saddles and leather armor.
-Today, the local leather industry lives on in the many upscale boutiques and open-air markets scattered throughout the historic center, though the foul-smelling tanneries have long moved outside the city.
+The local leather industry lives on in the many upscale boutiques and open-air markets scattered throughout the historic center, though the foul-smelling tanneries have long moved outside the city.
 Join a Florence shopping tour to scout the best leather shops—as well as other artisan boutiques.

 Insider tip: Leather is one of the best souvenirs from Florence, and you can peruse the stalls at the San Lorenzo Market and Porcellino Market for well-priced wares.